Stuycs-K/project03-final-10-yeq/PROPOSAL.md

-1/10 - Get a working version that can render the mandelbrot set into an image file without any optimizations 1/14 - Use forks to split the work and write into separate parts of the file 1/20 - try to implement distributed computing along with forks to speed up the work 1/21 (8AM) - everything commited including video extra time: work on the colors in the picture and also take parameters for details / zoom
+1/10 - Get a working version that can render the mandelbrot set into an image file without any optimizations 1/14 - Use forks to split the work and write into separate parts of the file 1/20 - try to implement distributed computing along with forks to speed up the work 1/21 (8AM) - everything committed including video extra time: work on the colors in the picture and also take parameters for details / zoom